 - you have added people to your project

 - a data package has been created in Senate

 On the Packages screen, click Add a new data package.

 Select a package from the drop-down list and then click Add.

 This package has been added to the project and is listed on the Packages tab.

 Note: Any packages added to your project by other organizations will also appear here.
-However, users will not be able to view the contents of data packages added by other organizations.
+However, users will not be able to view the full contents of data packages added by other organizations, only the meta data.